-- Patients in second stage are fully dressed and should be clearly separated from first stage.
-If room dividers are used these should be fixed to the building structure at the wall and floor and high enough to make the patients feel as though they are in a separate room. - Toilet facilities should be available within or just outside the second stage recovery area. - Where refreshments are served, crockery should be disposable or washed in an organisationapproved dishwasher.
+- Patients in second stage are dressed and the genders do not need to be segregated as long as the facility is not within an otherwise gender-segregated area. - Second stage recovery should be clearly separated from first stage.
+If room dividers are used these should be fixed to the building structure at the wall and floor and high enough to make the patients feel as though they are in a separate room. - Toilet facilities should be available within or just outside the second stage recovery area.
+They should be gender-segregated where necessary and accessible without having to pass through an area of the opposite gender. - Where refreshments are served, crockery should be disposable or washed in an organisation- approved dishwasher.
 Where food is offered, this should be distributed according to the organisation's food and hygiene policy. - Once the patient is ready for discharge, there should be a separate room available for private discussion of their clinical care.
-An area that allows the presence of a relative or friend without compromising the privacy or dignity of other patients' requirements is best practice.
+An area that allows the presence of a relative or friend without compromising the privacy or dignity of other patients or breaching gender segregation requirements is best practice.